ArturoRoberti/gurk/README.md

 ```bash
 cmstp info [-h] [-s] [-t TASKS [TASKS ...]] [-a] [-c] [-d]
 ```
-If no flags are provided, every flag is enabled by default.
+If no flags are provided, only the system information is printed by default.

-## Main Commands
+## Core Commands
 Each task can be run with the resp. command, which is one of:
 - `install` to install packages, programs, ...
 - `configure` to configure programs and settings